rm511130/Tanzu-Workshop-TKGI/README.md

 cf push
 ```

-- Once the `cf push` command has deployed your App, execute the following commands to learn more about how to access your services:
+- Once the `cf push` command has deployed your App, execute the following commands to get some environment information about your GEMFIRE In-Memory-Data-Grid:

 ```
 cf env pcc-lookaside-cache | grep 'gfsh_login_string'
 gfsh
 ```

-- Now use the output from the command above to connect to your Gemfire In-memory Data-Grid.
-Your command should look something like the example shown below:
+- Now use the output from the command above to connect to your Gemfire In-Memory-Data-Grid.
+We're doing this because we need to execute a small set-up step in Gemfire.
+Your command should look like the example shown below (but make sure to use your `connect...` command obtained above.
+All the `key-store`, `trust-store`, etc... prompts just need a simple click on `<Enter>`.
 ```
 gfsh>connect --url=https://cloudcache-156605a4-e3e0-4d54-bef2-c4c670f274da.sys.ourpcf.com/gemfire/v1 --user=cluster_operator_1kSTN0824VHzFgZSY09F5Q --password=idyqhr1kFdopn8NQX1nSg --skip-ssl-validation
 key-store: <just hit enter>